Flora & Fauna

 Weka

-The most common flightless bird in the Park, can sometimes be mistaken by the uninitiated for Kiwi.
+Weka are the most common flightless bird in the Park, can sometimes be mistaken by the uninitiated for Kiwi.
 These sturdy brown birds are also known as woodhen and can be seen scavenging for food around camp sites.
-They have an extremely funky walking motion, the imitation of which can result in hours of fun.
+Weka have an extremely funky walking motion, the imitation of which can result in hours of fun.
 Their necks bob forward as they walk, then they will stop to gaze from side to side before resuming the neck bobbing.

 New Zealand Shag in the flora and fauna of the Abel Tasman National Park

-These birds (Aka Cormorants) roost in trees but can be found along the beaches and rocky foreshores of the park.
+Shags (Aka Cormorants) roost in trees but can be found along the beaches and rocky foreshores of the park.
 Tree roosting is relatively unusual for web-footed birds, and is only shared by Pelicans, Frigate Birds and Boobies.
-Fledglings that have fallen from the nest but are unable to return can often be seen at Split Apple Rock.
+Shag fledglings that have fallen from the nest but are unable to return can often be seen at Split Apple Rock.
 These are often mistaken by the unwary for penguins!

 New Zealand Little Blue Penguin in the flora and fauna of the Abel Tasman National Park